awsdocs/amazon-opensearch-service-developer-guide/doc_source/gsg-serverless-cli.md

 # Tutorial: Getting started with security in Amazon OpenSearch Serverless \(CLI\)<a name="gsg-serverless-cli"></a>

-****
-***This is prerelease documentation for Amazon OpenSearch Serverless, which is in preview release\.
-The documentation and the feature are both subject to change\.
-We recommend that you use this feature only in test environments, and not in production environments\.
-For preview terms and conditions, see *Beta Service Participation* in [AWS Service Terms](https://aws.amazon.com/service-terms/)\. ***

 This tutorial walks you through the steps described in the [console getting started tutorial](gsg-serverless.md) for security, but uses the AWS CLI rather than the OpenSearch Service console\.

 You'll complete the following steps in this tutorial: